tansengming/stripe-subscribe/README.md

 end
 ```

-Finally, you will be able to restrict access to your application by querying a user's stripe subscriptions. `stripe_subscribe.plans_path` will start the user on the subscription flow.
+To restrict access to the application by querying a user's stripe subscriptions. `stripe_subscribe.plans_path` will start the user on the subscription flow.

 ```ruby
 # app/controllers/paid_features_controller.rb